 What to expect from your doctor

-Your child's doctor is likely to ask you a number of questions, including:
+Your child's health care provider is likely to ask you several questions, including:

-- When did your child begin experiencing abdominal pain or other symptoms?
+- When did your child begin experiencing stomach pain or other symptoms?

-- Does your child's pain appear to be continuous — or is it occurring off and on?
+- Does your child's pain appear to be continuous — or is it happening off and on?

 - Does the pain begin and end suddenly?

 - Has your child experienced nausea, vomiting or diarrhea?

 - Have you noticed any blood in your child's stool?